Feeling confused, which direction to take?

 Do you identify as straight, gay, bisexual, or queer and are seeking to talk openly about your issues without judgement or embarrassment?

-Talking with an LGBTQI+ therapist who understands could be the answer.
+Talking with an LGBTQ+ therapist could be the answer.

 Perhaps you are seeking help and are sceptical about talking with someone.
-You may be feeling confused about which direction to take, about your relationship or coming out.
+You may be feeling confused about which direction to take.

-Counselling and Therapy help.
-As an identified and proud LGBTQI+ therapist who understands the importance of open and affirming conversation, I could be the way forward.
+Counselling and Therapy can help.
+As an identified and proud LGBTQ+ therapist who understands the importance of open and affirming conversation, I could be the way forward.

 More men attend counselling and therapy than ever before.
-With over 25 years of working with the LGBTIQ+ community, with men individually, in same-sex couples, and groups, Change Happens offers a place to explore your issues in a safe and confidential environment with someone who understands.
+With over 25 years of working with the LGBTIQ+ community, with men individually, in same-sex couples, and groups, Change Happens offers a place to explore your issues in a safe and confidential environment.

 Therapy